hundetolera10/requirement-analysis/README.md

 Ensures the final product aligns with stakeholder expectations.

 In essence, Requirement Analysis acts as a bridge between what the client wants and what the development team delivers, making it one of the most crucial steps in building successful software.

+🔑 Key Activities in Requirement Analysis

+The following are the five key activities involved in Requirement Analysis:

+Requirement Gathering:
+Collecting information from stakeholders, users, and other sources to understand the overall needs and goals of the project.

+Requirement Elicitation:
+Actively engaging with stakeholders using interviews, questionnaires, workshops, and observations to extract detailed requirements.

+Requirement Documentation:
+Clearly recording the gathered requirements in a structured format, such as Software Requirement Specifications (SRS), to ensure everyone has a shared understanding.

+Requirement Analysis and Modeling:
+Examining, refining, and organizing requirements to identify conflicts, redundancies, or gaps.
+Modeling tools like use-case diagrams or data flow diagrams are often used.

+Requirement Validation:
+Ensuring that documented requirements accurately reflect stakeholder needs and are feasible, testable, and complete before development begins.